 "Remove this.
 Unnecessary."'

-But that’s not the right way to build relationships and collaborate with your peers.
-Comments like this contribute to a harsh feedback culture and can lead to toxic environments.
+But that’s not the right way to build relationships and collaborate with your peers during a pull request.
+Comments like this contribute to a harsh code review feedback culture and can lead to toxic work environments.

-So, before you start a code review, you should make sure you take the time to carefully phrase our message, recall that you aren’t giving instructions to a computer, but that you are communicating with other human beings.
+So, before you start a code review, make sure you take the time to carefully phrase our code review feedback.
+Recall that you aren’t giving instructions to a computer but that you are communicating with other human beings.

-Now we can start with the 10 tips to give respectful and constructive code review feedback.
+Now, let’s dive deep into the 10 tips to give respectful and constructive code review comments.

 Asking questions is also less confrontational.
 This means that the code author and the code reviewer can decide together on the right course of action.
-It also allows developers to discuss opinionated choices, and learn from each other’s perspective.
+It also allows developers to discuss opinionated choices and learn from each other’s perspectives.

 Example: Instead of saying: